JacquesCarette/Drasil/People/Jason/thesis/chapters/Chapter Take Homes and Outlines.md

     (ChunkDB).
 To remedy this, we may ignore the type of stored chunks and rely on typed references that can interpret the chunks as originally needed.

-    Outline:
+    Outline: The majority of this chapter will be about the "take-home" message, and then continue to mention some residual issues: What makes up a chunk?
+    What is a UID?
+How should information be encoded in Drasil?

 7. Future Work:

+    Take home: There are remaining issues from the previous chapters and more knowledge we may encode.
+The depth and breadth of domain knowledge covered can be generally improved, but we can also work towards what has been embedded in Haskell.

-    Outline:
+    Outline: N/A.

 8. Conclusion:

-    Outline:

-I imagine the "take home" of the "Conclusion" chapter would be a re-statement of the introductions, and I couldn't quite think of a prime "take home" yet for the "Future Work".
+    Take home & Outline: _I imagine the take-home message of the "Conclusion" chapter would be a re-statement of the "take home" of the "Introduction."
+    The outline will likely need to be based on everything else._